To register please email us and let us know you are coming.

 Where: Sandon Hall, Staffordshire

-Join this weekend event to help create a field of positivity that can be shared by all.
+Join us and help create a field of positivity that can be shared by all.

 Anyone who meditates is welcome to register for this event so bring your friends and family.